fbu-aad/FBU-AAD-team-project/README.md

 # README

 Una is a charitable giving platform that allows both users and charities to create accounts and connect.
-Our main goal was to get people to understand their impact more deeply.
+Our main goal is to get people to understand their impact more deeply.
 When something as simple as a cup of coffee can have a big impact, whether it be two malaria nets or a few meals, we wanted to encourage people to donate as frequently as possible.

 [POP Animation of Inital App Flow Design](https://marvelapp.com/77a8daj/screen/59150323)